pombase/website/src/docs/browse-curation/fission-yeast-go-slimming-tips.md

     not additive, because many gene products are annotated to multiple terms.
 2. It not possible to create a slim with no overlaps between terms.
-    Although the *S. pombe* slim has been defined to include biologically informative terms, and minimise overlaps between terms, large overlaps cannot be entirely avoided.
+    Although the *S. pombe* slims have been defined to include biologically informative terms, and minimise overlaps between terms, large overlaps cannot be entirely avoided.
 For example, most of the gene products annotated to *signal transduction* are also annotated other